Ian Rush: Liverpool (second spell): 1988–1996

 In late February 1996, it was announced that Rush would be leaving Anfield on a free transfer when his contract expired on 1 June.
 Numerous clubs were quick to express an interest in signing him.
 These included Everton, Sunderland, Oldham Athletic, Swansea City, Leeds United and Tranmere Rovers.

 His long association with Liverpool ended with a substitute appearance in the 1996 FA Cup Final against Manchester United.
-A hugely disappointing game looked to be heading for extra time and even a replay until Eric Cantona popped up with a late winner to give the Old Trafford side a 1–0 victory.
+A hugely disappointing game looked to be heading for extra time and even a replay until Eric Cantona scored a late winner to give Manchester United a 1–0 victory.
+The winning goal came from a corner that Liverpool failed to clear, with Rush himself inadvertently deflecting the ball into Cantona's path.

 Later career: 1996–2000

 Rush bid farewell to Anfield on 20 May 1996 when he agreed to sign for Leeds United.
 Rush spent a season with Leeds and scored three times in 36 Premier League games and was given a free transfer at the end of the 1996–97 campaign.

 He had been brought to Elland Road by manager Howard Wilkinson, who was sacked only a month into the season to be replaced by George Graham.